The APOA2 Gene, Saturated Fat and Weight Gain

 I have received questions regarding the latest email from 23andme linking a certain gene called APOA2 to a higher BMI (body mass index) for the GG genotype when the consumption of saturated fat is over 22 grams.

 The APOA2 gene contains instructions for making a protein called apolipoprotein A-II, which is found in high-density lipoprotein (HDL) cholesterol particles.
 According to 23andme, “the role of apolipoprotein A-II in the body’s response to saturated fat is not yet well understood.”

 Saturated fat has a long and controversial history regarding its link to cardiovascular disease.
 Now that genetics are being utilized, we can begin to see why some people are not affected by a higher saturated fat diet, and why others may need be more cognizant of the type and total amount of saturated fat they consume.

-The main study cited showed that the GG genotype for APOA2 have a BMI that is 6.8% higher than the normal and heterozygous genotype when consuming over 22 grams of saturated fat.
+The main study cited showed that the GG genotype for APOA2 has a BMI that is 6.8% higher than the wild-type and heterozygous genotype when consuming over 22 grams of saturated fat.

 There were two studies involved.
 The first involved a population of European and Hispanic of Caribbean origin.
 The second study involved a Mediterranean, Chinese and Asian Indian population.
 In the second study, they found a significant association of the GG males but was not detected in females.